steinhia/IDOR/biblio/Review.md

     * seen in the majority of the cases + preserved topographic organization -> compensatory ?
   * sigmoid bundle : S-shaped, right frontal lobe connected to left occipito-parietal
     * 30% of patients, those who are the most severely impaired -> maladaptative ??
+  * lazarev 2016 : PB and SB play role in synchrony between some heterotopic regions (EEG coherence)
 * functional connectivity (synchronization of signals)
   * hinkley2012 : underconnectivity of some cortical regions (resting state alpha)
     * frontal, parietal, occipital -> implicated in altered cognitive functions of AgCC